thoom/phandlebars/README.md

     $app['handlebars']->render('not-found', array('foo' => 'fez'), 404);

-__Note:__ *Since the Handlebars templates are run in Javascript, your variables must be available to be used in json_decode.*
+__Note:__ *Since the Handlebars templates are processed in Javascript using node, you can only pass items that are JSON serializable.*

 ### Handlebars templates

-In addition to the standard [Handlebars.js options](https://handlebarsjs.com), you have a few more options that allow you to extend templates similar to twig.
+In addition to the standard [Handlebars.js options](https://handlebarsjs.com), you have a few more options that allow you to extend templates similar to Twig.

 To create a master template ('master.handlebars'), use the {{#block}} tag: